goforitapp/smartcontracts/docs/go-for-it-contract-specs.md

 The token sale contract provides a function that enables the token contract owner to set the Token price at any time.
 The price represents the Token per ETH rate.
-With a target price of 0.05 $ per MERO we will have a rate of approximately 9,000 according to a price of approximately 115 $ per ETH.
+With a target price of 0.0033 € per Token we will have a rate of approximately 280,000 according to a price of approximately 93 € per ETH.
 There is a sanity check, that allows to change the rate only by one order of magnitude up or down.